-Prerequisite: CH E 2033, CH E 3113, MATH 2443 or 2934.
+Prerequisite: CH E 2033, CH E 3113, MATH 2443 or 2934, and CHEM 3423; junior standing.
 Application of the first and second laws of thermodynamics to the analysis of phase change, solution behavior and chemical equilibria and reaction.
 (F)

 CH E 3723.
 Numerical Methods for Engineering Computation.3 Credit Hours.

-Prerequisites: CHE 2002 (or concurrent enrollment in CHE 2002) and Mathematics 3113 or 3413.
+Prerequisite: CHE 2003 (or concurrent enrollment in CHE 2003) and MATH 3113 or 3413.
 Course uses specific software applications tailored toward chemical engineering.
 Basic methods for obtaining numerical solutions with a digital computer.
 Included are methods for the solutions of algebraic and transcendental equations, simultaneous linear equations, ordinary and partial differential equations, and curve fitting techniques.
 The methods are compared with respect to computational efficiency and accuracy.
-Any student who earns credit for CH E 3723 cannot receive duplicate credit for AME 3723, C S 3723, or P E 3723.
-This course may not be taken for graduate credit within the College of Engineering.
 (F)

 CH E 3960.
 Honors Reading.1-3 Credit Hours.